apache/druid/docs/content/querying/groupbyquery.md

 "druid.query.groupBy.defaultStrategy" runtime property on the broker.
 This can be overridden using "groupByStrategy" in the query context.
 If neither the context field nor the property is set, the "v2" strategy will be used.

+- "v2", the default, is designed to offer better performance and memory management.
+This strategy generates per-segment results using a fully off-heap map.
+Data nodes merge the per-segment results using a fully off-heap concurrent facts map combined with an on-heap string dictionary.
+This may optionally involve spilling to disk.
+Data nodes return sorted results to the broker, which merges result streams using an N-way merge.
+The broker materializes the results if necessary (e.g. if the query sorts on columns other than its dimensions).
+Otherwise, it streams results back as they are merged.

-- "v1", the default, generates per-segment results on data nodes (historical, realtime, middleManager) using a map which is partially on-heap (dimension keys and the map itself) and partially off-heap (the aggregated values).
+- "v1", a legacy engine, generates per-segment results on data nodes (historical, realtime, middleManager) using a map which is partially on-heap (dimension keys and the map itself) and partially off-heap (the aggregated values).
 Data nodes then merge the per-segment results using Druid's indexing mechanism.
 This merging is multi-threaded by default, but can optionally be single-threaded.
 The broker merges the final result set using Druid's indexing mechanism again.
 The broker merging is always single-threaded.
 Because the broker merges results using the indexing mechanism, it must materialize the full result set before returning any results.
 On both the data nodes and the broker, the merging index is fully on-heap by default, but it can optionally store aggregated values off-heap.

-- "v2" (experimental) is designed to offer better performance and memory management.
-This strategy generates per-segment results using a fully off-heap map.
-Data nodes merge the per-segment results using a fully off-heap concurrent facts map combined with an on-heap string dictionary.
-This may optionally involve spilling to disk.
-Data nodes return sorted results to the broker, which merges result streams using an N-way merge.
-The broker materializes the results if necessary (e.g. if the query sorts on columns other than its dimensions).
-Otherwise, it streams results back as they are merged.

 #### Alternatives